leerbedrijflisa/lisa-hq/README.md

 # lisa-hq
-Lisa-HQ is een webapplicatie gemaakt in Aurelia waarmee je een overzicht krijgt van de repositories in combinatie met het Trello board dat erbij hoort.
-Je kan hiermee snel informatie zien over de repo, zoals wie er het laatst gepushed geeft.
+Lisa-HQ is an webapp made in Aurelia that gives you an overview of the repositories from Lisa in combination with the trello board that belongs to it.
+This can be used to quickly view information about the repo, for example who pushed last.

-#Installatie
+#Installation
-Plaats de 'example.config.js' in de 'www' map en verander de naam naar 'config.js'.
+Place the'example.config.js' in the 'www' map and change the name to 'config.js'.

-Zorg ervoor dat je npm en jspm geinstalleerd heb.
+Make sure you installed npm and jspm
 >npm install
 >jspm install

-Installeer dan gulp
+Now install gulp
 >npm install --global gulp-cli
 >npm install --save-dev gulp